-Amino acids are vital chemicals for life, which are incorporated into the body’s proteins.
+Amino acids are vital chemicals for life, incorporated into the body’s proteins.

 Histidine is one of the nine essential amino acids.
 Amino acids are classified as essential and non-essential.